Last Update 14th August, 2017

 So this list of blogging tips has been compiled with the idea that I want to save my readers as much time and as many mistakes as possible.
 Hopefully you guys can learn something from the steps on the journey that my friends and I have already taken.

-The shortcuts, tools and tips for blogging in 2014
+The shortcuts, tools and tips for blogging

 As always, leave a comment if you disagree or if I’ve missed something that absolutely needs to be included.